CharlesHolbrow/monode/README.md

 > var monome = nodeMonome(); // initialize
 ```

-## Documentation
+# Documentation
-When a device is connected, monome triggers a 'connect' event
+When a device is connected and ready to use, monome triggers a 'device' event
 ```
 var nodeMonome = require('node-monome');
 var monome = nodeMonome(); // initialize

-// light grid led on key press monome.on('connect', function(device) {
+// light grid led on key press monome.on('device', function(device) {
   device.on('key', function(x, y, i) {
     device.led(x, y, i);
   });